mbussert/dz_listings/README.md

 That's it.
 See how I want to build an listing (announcements, item re-sell...) web app.

+Also without authentication: passwordless at least.
-Also without authentication, (must re-enforce visibility of new added listings after validation by an admin though.).
+Added listings are validated by an admin though.

 Take a look as a starting point here:

-[helpers simple data API](https://github.com/bacloud14/dz_listings/blob/main/helper_data.js) [helpers simple functions API](https://github.com/bacloud14/dz_listings/blob/main/helper_data.js)
+[helpers simple data API](https://github.com/bacloud14/dz_listings/blob/main/helper_data.js)

+[helpers simple functions API](https://github.com/bacloud14/dz_listings/blob/main/helper_data.js)

 ## DZ Listings use case

-I want to build an open listings/annoucements platform in Algeria (Lack of an online serious listings platform, I feel Facebook and others alone are not that organised and a separate specialized platform can be good).
+I want to build an open listings/annoucements platform in Algeria (Lack of an online serious listings platform.
+I feel Facebook and others alone are not that organised and a separate specialized platform can be a good case).

 Listings are devided in three main sections: